get-convex/workflow/README.md

 - If you need to use side effects like `fetch`, `Math.random()`, or `Date.now()`, you'll need to define a separate Convex action, perform the side effects there, and then call that action from the workflow with `step.runAction()`.
+- If the implementation of the workflow meaningfully changes (steps added, removed, or reordered) then it will fail with a determinism violation.
+  The implementation should stay stable for the lifetime of active workflows.

 <!-- END: Include on https://convex.dev/components -->